WPChill/strong-testimonials/readme.txt

 **Notification emails** can be sent to multiple admins when new testimonials are submitted.
 New testimonials can also be assigned to a specific category.

-The form can be submitted via Ajax so it's compatible with the popular [Popup Maker](https://wordpress.org/plugins/popup-maker/) plugin.
+The form can be submitted via Ajax so it's compatible with popular plugins like [Popup Maker](https://wordpress.org/plugins/popup-maker/).

 = Display =